jeremyf/twn/README.md

 <dl>
     <dt>Core</dt>
-    <dd>The world generation from the [Traveller Core Rulebook](https://www.drivethrurpg.com/product/171643/Traveller-Core-Rulebook?affiliate_id=318171).</dd>
+    <dd>The world generation from the <a href="https://www.drivethrurpg.com/product/171643/Traveller-Core-Rulebook?affiliate_id=318171">Traveller Core Rulebook</a>.</dd>
     <dt>Factions</dt>
     <dd>
-    The faction generation from the [Traveller Core Rulebook](https://www.drivethrurpg.com/product/171643/Traveller-Core-Rulebook?affiliate_id=318171).
+    The faction generation from the <a href="https://www.drivethrurpg.com/product/171643/Traveller-Core-Rulebook?affiliate_id=318171">Traveller Core Rulebook</a>.
 The faction generation depends on portions of the Core module.
     </dd>
     <dt>Security Profile</dt>
-    <dd>The security profile comes from [Journal of the Travellers' Aid Society Volume 5](https://www.drivethrurpg.com/product/309499/Journal-of-the-Travellers-Aid-Society-Volume-5?affiliate_id=318171).
+    <dd>The security profile comes from <a href="https://www.drivethrurpg.com/product/309499/Journal-of-the-Travellers-Aid-Society-Volume-5?affiliate_id=318171">Journal of the Travellers' Aid Society Volume 5</a>.
 The security profile generation depends on portions of the Core module.</dd>
     <dt>Stars without Number</dt>
-    <dd>The Stars without Number module comes from [Stars without Number](https://www.drivethrurpg.com/product/226996/Stars-Without-Number-Revised-Edition?affiliate_id=317181).
-When using this module, if you first generate Stars without Number elements, those generated elements impact the generation of Core elements.
+    <dd>The Stars without Number module comes from <a href="https://www.drivethrurpg.com/product/226996/Stars-Without-Number-Revised-Edition?affiliate_id=317181">Stars without Number</a>  When using this module, if you first generate Stars without Number elements, those generated elements impact the generation of Core elements.
 In this way, if you already have a Stars without Number world, you can overlay Traveller information onto that world.
 The Core overlay will conform to the constraints established by the Stars without Number module.</dd>
 </dl>

 ## Example